top of page

 This also reinforces the idea that the Mount Olivet Discourse refers to the complete age between Jesus’ first and second advents.
 While certain aspects of the discourse describe the destruction of Jerusalem, others relate to Jesus’ second coming that will occur at the end of time.
 This view is supported by most conservative Bible scholars.
 While there are dissimilarities among them how the various aspects of the discourse sync with each other, this view is clearly what Christ is teaching in this passage.

-The Mount Olivet Discourse records several parables in chapters 25 and 26.
+The Mount Olivet Discourse concludes with several parables in Matthew chapters 25-26.
 Collectively, they reveal believers living in the last days won’t know when Christ will return.
 Furthermore, the parables are more concerned with what the disciples should be doing while they wait for Christ to return, not if they know when he will return.
 "The premium of discipleship is placed not on predicting the future but on faithfulness in the present, especially in trials, adversity, and suffering."
-[13] Christ said believers in the last days would not know "that day and hour" (Matthew 24:36).
+[31] Christ said believers in the last days would not know "that day and hour" (Matthew 24:36).
 His statement insinuates the phrase “that day and hour” is referencing the totality of his second coming, but not the exact time in which it will occur.
 In addition, only prideful individuals think they can know or predict when Jesus will return.
 Think about it: if neither Christ nor his angels knew the exact time or date, how can mere men?

 [2] Jonathan Menn, Biblical Eschatology (Eugene: OR: Resource Publications, 2018), 112.